rsalmei/alive-progress/README.md

 You can also set it system-wide using the `config_handler`, then you won't need to pass that manually in all `alive_bar` calls.

-Do note that Pycharm's console and Jupyter notebooks are heavily instrumented and thus have more overhead, so the outcome may not be as fluid as you would expect; and on top of that Jupyter notebooks do not support ANSI Escape Codes, so I had to develop some workarounds, to emulate functions like "clear the line" and "clear from cursor".
+Do note that PyCharm's console and Jupyter notebooks are heavily instrumented and thus have more overhead, so the outcome may not be as fluid as you would expect; and on top of that Jupyter notebooks do not support ANSI Escape Codes, so I had to develop some workarounds, to emulate functions like "clear the line" and "clear from cursor".

 > To see `alive_bar` animations as I intended, always prefer a full-fledged terminal.